akkartik/lines.love/README.md

 * No clipping yet for drawings.
 In particular, circles/squares/rectangles and point labels can overflow a drawing.

+* If you ever see a crash when clicking on the mouse, it might be because a mouse press and release need to happen in separate frames.
+Try pressing and releasing more slowly and let me know if that helps or not.
+This is klunky, sorry.

 * Touchpads can drag the mouse pointer using a light touch or a heavy click.
   On Linux, drags using the light touch get interrupted when a key is pressed.
   You'll have to press down to drag.